Catch Me If You Can: Plot

-In 1969, FBI agent Carl Hanratty arrives in Marseille, France, to pick up a prisoner named Frank Abagnale Jr., who has fallen ill due to the prison's poor conditions.
+In 1969, FBI agent Carl Hanratty arrives in Marseille, France, to pick up prisoner Frank Abagnale Jr., who has fallen ill due to the prison's poor conditions.

-Six years prior, Frank lived in New Rochelle, New York, with his father, Frank Sr., and his French mother, Paula.
+In a flashback, Frank is living in New Rochelle, New York, with his father, Frank Sr., and his French mother, Paula, in 1963.
 During his youth, he witnesses his father's many techniques for conning people, but Frank Sr.'s tax problems with the IRS eventually force the family to move from their house and into a small apartment.

 One day, Frank discovers his mother is having an affair with Jack Barnes, his father's friend from the New Rochelle Rotary Club.
 When his parents divorce, Frank runs away.
 Needing money, he turns to confidence scams to survive, his cons progressively growing bolder.
 He poses as a Pan Am pilot named Frank Taylor and forges payroll checks from Pan Am.
 Soon, his forgeries are worth millions of dollars.

 News of the crimes reaches the FBI and Carl begins tracking Frank.
 He finds him at a motel, but Frank tricks Carl into believing he is a Secret Service agent named Barry Allen.
 He escapes before Carl realizes he was fooled.

-Frank then begins to impersonate a doctor.
+Frank begins to impersonate a doctor.
 As Dr. Frank Conners, he falls in love with Brenda, a naive young hospital nurse, and asks her attorney father for both her hand in marriage and help with arrangements to take the Louisiana State Bar exam, which Frank passes.
 Carl tracks Frank to his and Brenda's engagement party, but Frank escapes through a bedroom window, telling Brenda to meet him at Miami International Airport two days later.

-At the airport, Frank spots Brenda, but also plainclothes agents.
-He realizes she has given him up, then drives away.
+At the airport, Frank spots Brenda but also plainclothes agents.
+He realizes she has been followed and drives away.
 Reassuming his pilot identity, he stages a recruiting drive for stewardesses at a local college.
-Surrounded by eight women as stewardesses, he conceals himself from Carl and the other agents at the airport and escapes on a flight to Madrid.
+Surrounded by eight young women dressed as stewardesses, which distracts the agents at the airport, Frank escapes on a flight to Madrid.